How to Boost Traffic with Visual Content Marketing Strategy

 3. Take advantage of user-generated content

-If your brand or company is in a position to request or receive user-generated content, then you definitely want to make this a part of your strategy.
+If your brand or company is in a position to request or receive user-generated content, then you definitely want to make this a part of your visual content marketing strategy.
 If you have very loyal fans who see your brand as something special, and they send you content out of the blue, make sure that you reward that with recognition, retweets, shares, reposts and likes.
 Take them to the forefront and encourage more users to do the same.

 You can also organize giveaways, discounts, and special offers to incentivize users.
 Not only will you greatly increase user engagement and your brand’s profile, but you will also get a ton of new content which you can share across social media platforms.
 This technique has been used to great success by many companies, from Starbucks to Rent the Runway, a high-end designer dress rental company.